ceph/ceph/doc/dev/peering.rst

 	any OSD that stores data from a divergent update to delete the affected (and now deemed to be apocryphal) objects.

-     b) ask him for his *missing set* (object updates recorded in his PG log, but for which he does not have the new data).
+     b) ask it for its *missing set* (object updates recorded in its PG log, but for which it does not have the new data).
 	This is the list of objects that must be fully replicated before we can accept writes.